hesselbom/jungledrum/README.md

 `websitename`
 The name of the website.
 The "name" field specified in .jungleconfig.
 Default is "jungledrum".

-# 404 (and other errors) page
+# 404 page
-By default jungledrum will look for a 404.html as a 404 Not Found page.
-If not found it will look for a general error.html.
-This can be overriden in the `.jungleconfig`, see the example for "errors".
+By default jungledrum will look for a 404.html (or a page with the slug "404") as a 404 Not Found page.
+If not found it will look for a general error.html (or a page with the slug "error").

-It's the same for every other error.
-So for instance a 500 error will try to find 500.html or fallback to error.html.

 # Deploying
 Recommended way of running jungledrum on a server is through [forever](https://github.com/foreverjs/forever).
 Run the following command in your frontend directory and it should be up and running: